JackPikatea/pikatea-documentation/docs/FinnGus/finngus-kit-assembly-guide.md

 Congrats on receiving your FinnGus Keyboard Kit.
 This guide will walk you through the process of assembling your device!
 Also, due to the DIY nature of this hobby, as soon as a soldering iron touches or other modifications happen to the board, I am no longer able to issue a refund/replacement.
 Please refer to the terms and conditions listed on my site for more info.

+If you choose to hotswap this with Mil-Max sockets, please see some tips at the bottom of the guide before getting started.

 --------------
 ## What's in the Box
 ![](/assets/FinnGus/DSC09052.jpg)